Optimizing resource efficiencies for scalable full-stack quantum computers: PARAMETERS FOR THE FULL-STACK SUPERCONDUCTING QUANTUM COMPUTER

-Ref.~\cite{Malnou2021Oct} proposes superconducting parametric amplifiers (paramp) at $T_{\rm para} =4$\,K, which are powered by a microwave pump signal sent from room temperature to 4\,K through a 20dB attenuator (to reduce the noise on the line).
-We estimate that these will need a driving of order $10^{-6}$\,W to amplify the readout of 100 physical qubits.
-Thus the 20dB attenuator will dissipate a heat of order $10^{-4}$\, W for the 100 physical qubits.
-This gives $\dot{q}_{\rm para}= 1 \,\mu$W. For simplicity, we take the worst case scenario, where the paramp microwave pump signal is always on, and all the attenuation on this microwave driving to be at $T_{\rm para}=4$\,K, so that $\dot{q}_{\rm para}$ is entirely dissipated at 4\,K. Clearly this could be enormously optimized, by turning off the pump signal when no qubits are being measured, and by having a chain of more than two parametric amplifiers.
-In practice, we take $\dot{q}_{\rm para}= 1 \,\mu$W for our scenario A. In the case of scenario C, the readout electronics are already at a temperature close to $4\,$K given the results of our optimisations, so it is likely that this amplifier (which we recall to be at $4\,$K) would not be necessary.
-In our model it is modelled by considering $\dot{q}_{\rm para}= 0.1 \,$nW (a negligible contribution compared to the heat dissipated by control electronics at $T_\text{gen}$ in scenario C).
-Finally, scenario B which is chosen to be a situation half way between A and C has $\dot{q}_{\rm para}= 10 \,$nW.
+Ref.~\cite{Malnou2021Oct} proposes using superconducting paramps at $T_{\rm para} =4$\,K, which are powered by microwave pump signals sent from room temperature to 4\,K through a 20\,dB attenuator (to reduce the noise on the line).
+We estimate that these will need a driving power of order $10^{-6}$\,W to amplify the readout of 100 physical qubits.
+Thus, the 20\,dB attenuator will dissipate heat of order $10^{-4}$\, W for the 100 physical qubits.
+This gives $\dot{q}_{\rm para}= 1 \,\mu$W. For simplicity, we take the worst-case scenario, where the paramp microwave pump signal is always on, and we take all the attenuation on this microwave driving to be at $T_{\rm para}=4$\,K, so that $\dot{q}_{\rm para}$ is entirely dissipated at 4\,K. Clearly this can be improved significantly, by turning off the pump signal when no qubits are being measured, and by having the 20\,dB of attenuation being generated by a chain of attenuators at different temperatures.
+In practice, we take $\dot{q}_{\rm para}= 1 \,\mu$W for our scenario A. In the case of scenario C, the readout electronics are already at a temperature close to $4\,$K given the results of our optimisations, so it is likely that this amplifier at 4\,K will not be necessary.
+In our model, it is modelled by considering $\dot{q}_{\rm para}= 0.1 \,$nW (a negligible contribution compared to the heat dissipated by control electronics at $T_\text{gen}$ in scenario C).
+Finally, scenario B, which is chosen to be a situation halfway between A and C, has $\dot{q}_{\rm para}= 10 \,$nW.